arambazamba/ng-adv/labs/lab-01/standalone-app/readme.md

     export class SidebarComponent {}
     ```

-- Add the MatToolbar and MatList to the sidebar.component.html:
+-   Add the MatToolbar and MatList to the sidebar.component.html.
+Add the imports for MatToolbarModule and MatListModule yourself:

     ```html
     <mat-toolbar> Mock Submenu </mat-toolbar>